plumed-tutorials/plumed-tutorials/contribute.md

 ```
 ````

-When the school website is built the nodes in the flowchart thus serve as links to the various pages that are built from the resources you provide.
+When the PLUMED-TUTORIALS website is built the nodes in the flowchart thus serve as links to the various pages that are built from the resources you provide.
 The NAVIGATION.md file is parsed and the name of the file or object to embed that is provided in the first set of inverted commas after each click command is replaced by a suitable hyperlink.  (the text in the second set of inverted commas on these lines will appear in a tooltip)